 - Large trucks have higher ground clearance, so cars can slide underneath them in the event of an accident.

-- Truck drivers often suffer from fatigue after spending many consecutive hours driving, and despite laws restricting how long they can drive in one stretch, some drivers may not abide by them.
+- Truck drivers often suffer from fatigue after spending many consecutive hours driving.
+Some drivers may not observe the hours of service regulations.

-If you or a loved one suffered serious or fatal injuries in a truck collision, a tractor-trailer accident lawyer serving Katy, TX, can help you prove the liability of the at-fault party.
-In order for their behavior to meet the legal definition of negligent, they must meet four specific criteria.
+If you suffered serious injuries or a loved one passed due to a truck collision in Katy, our tractor-trailer accident lawyers can prove fault.
+For one’s behavior to meet the legal definition of negligence, they must meet four specific criteria:

-- The party had a responsibility to exercise reasonable care in order to maintain your safety.
+- The party had a responsibility to exercise reasonable care to maintain your safety.